 We told you eggs were trendy.
 Well here we have Eggslut, due to announce its first London location very soon.
 Signature dish is a coddled egg on top of smooth potato puree, poached in a glass jar, topped with gray salt and chives, served with slices of baguette.
 There's also scrambled eggs, chives, cheese and honey mustard aioli served in a warm brioche bun.
-Dunno what the vegans will eat ... awful name for a restaurant too.
+Dunno what the vegans will eat ... weird name for a restaurant too.

 The bleedin' vegan burger.
 Coming to a supermarket near you.
 Give me my homemade hazelnut and red lentil burgers any day.